 - 1. Unfortunately we set a standard in school, at home, and on the job, that we think all should achieve.
 How can we help people to know that we only expect them to do the best they can? - 2.
 How can we answer with love?
 How can we help build self- esteem? - 3.
 Can we cause problems when we compare?
-Remember God gave Cain a chance, and only asked him to do his best. - 4.
+Remember God gave Cain a chance, and only asked him to do his best.
 Do we compare children?
 Friends?
 Workers?
 Personal belongings?
-Prayers? - 5.
-Is it possible that Cain and Abel could have worked together with one providing the food for the animals of the other, and the one providing meat to feed the other?
-Can we learn from this? - 6.
+Prayers? - 4.
+Is it possible that Cain and Abel should have worked together with one providing the food for the animals of the other, and the one providing meat to feed the other?
+Can we learn from this?
 Are we to work for one goal in the church?
 At home?
-In the workplace? - 7.
-Have we asked ourselves lately who is really our brother?
+In the workplace?